IrinaMaria/finance_analysis_excel/README.md

 ## Learning Objectives
 * Getting familiar with reading docx format files.
-* Understanding how we can use an image to produce the shape.
+* Understanding how I can use an image to produce the shape.
 * Having fun !